Asbestos Testing in Building Material such as fibre cement, corrugated fibre cement material and vinyl tiles.

 What does a result of 'Amosite Asbestos Detected' mean?

-The meaning of this finding is that amosite asbestos was found during the analysis of the sample.
+This finding indicates Amosite asbestos was found during the analysis of the sample.

-Alongside Chrysotile (white asbestos) and Crocidolite (blue asbestos), Amosite (brown asbestos) are some of the most common types of asbestos broadly used in building and construction products, fireproofing materials and acoustic materials.
+Alongside Chrysotile (white asbestos) and Crocidolite (blue asbestos), Amosite (brown asbestos) is one of the most common types of asbestos broadly used in building and construction products, fireproofing materials and acoustic materials.